Faith In Action

 First Reconciliation and First Holy Communion

-Children usually receive First Reconciliation and First Holy Communion in second grade.
+Children usually receive First Reconciliation and First Holy Communion in second grade with the parish.
 It is a home based catechetical program, where parents and children learn together.
-This year First Reconciliation will take place on Tuesday, December 13, 2016 and First Holy Communion will take place during the parish 10:00am Mass on Sunday, May 7, 2017.

 Middle School Religion